-This morning, local fave Alessio’s took to Instagram to share an uncharacteristically cryptic (and exciting) message.
+Back in April, local fave Alessio’s took to Instagram to share an uncharacteristically cryptic (and exciting) message.
 The post read “Coming Soon,” with a caption instructing locals to “start spreading the news.”
-Well, here we are, spreading the news: Alessio’s is making its way to The Heights, aiming to open its second location in Jersey City sometime this June.
+Well, here we are, spreading the news: Alessio’s is making its way to The Heights, and will be soft opening up its second location this Friday, August 4th.
+The soft opening will continue through Sunday, August 6th from 8AM-3PM with a limited menu available.
 While Alessio’s is still hoping to keep some details under wraps, the team confirmed with The Hoboken Girl that the second outpost will offer up the same coffee, pizza, and gelato (as well as other fan-favored treats) that Hobokenites know and love.
-Read on to learn more about Alessio’s second location coming to Jersey City Heights this summer.
+Read on to learn more about Alessio’s second location coming to Jersey City Heights.

 Alessio’s in The Heights